hmlongco/Resolver/README.md

 An ultralight Dependency Injection / Service Locator framework for Swift 5.x on iOS.

-**Note: Later in 2023 Resolver will be deprecated and replaced by my new dependency injection system, [Factory](https://github.com/hmlongco/Factory).
-Factory 2.0 is a true container-based dependency injection system that's compile-time safe and is smaller, lighter, and faster than Resolver.
+**Note: Resolver is now officially deprecated and replaced by my new dependency injection system, [Factory](https://github.com/hmlongco/Factory).
+Factory is a true container-based dependency injection system that's compile-time safe and is smaller, lighter, and faster than Resolver.
 As good as Resolver is, Factory is better.**

 ## Introduction